 Let’s look at these first occurrences of the prophetic title ‘Christ’ in Zabur (the Psalms), written by Prophet Dawood (David – PBUH) ca 1000 BC – far, far before the birth of Isa (Jesus – PBUH).

-The Greek Septuagint was far more widely read than the Hebrew in the first century (for both Jews and Gentiles).
-Psalm 2 of Zabur in the Septuagint would read in the following way (I am putting it in English with a transliterated Christos so you can ‘see’ the Christ title like a reader of the Septuagint could)
+Psalm 2 of Zabur in the Septuagint would read in the following way in the Greek Septuagint (I am putting it with a transliterated Christos so you can ‘see’ the Christ title like a reader of the Septuagint could)

 You can now ‘see’ Christ in this passage like a reader of the 1st century would have.
 And the following transliteration would have exactly the same meaning: